hpsfoundation/tac/lifecycle_policy.md

 * release methodology and mechanics
 * brief description of current leadership team and decision-making process
 * list of the project members with access to commit to the mainline of the project
-* link to any documented governance practices
+* link to a documented governance practice
 * list of project's official communication channels (E.g., slack, irc, mailing lists)
 * link to project's website
 * links to social media accounts